 The Company has a stock option plan for the granting of incentive stock options to the officers, employees and Directors.
-The Company did grant an aggregate of 875,000 stock options to the Directors (including the Named Executive Officers) during the most recently completed financial year of which 875,000 remain outstanding.
+The Company did grant an aggregate of 1,375,000 stock options to the Directors and Executive Officers during the most recently completed financial year of which 1,375,000 remain outstanding.
 The purpose of granting such options is to assist the Company in compensating, attracting, retaining and motivating the Directors of the Company and to closely align the personal interests of such persons to that of the shareholders.